Native title in Australia: Western Australia

 An alternative settlement, the South West Native Title Settlement for Noongar people in Western Australia, aims to resolve native title claims in exchange for statutory recognition of the Noongar people as the traditional owners of south-Western Australia.
 As of 2020 it is the largest native title settlement in Australian history, affecting about 30,000 Noongar people and encompassing around 200000 km2 in south-western Western Australia.
 It has been described as "Australia's first treaty".

 The Noongar (Koorah, Nitja, Boordahwan) (Past, Present, Future) Recognition Act 2016 recognises Noongar ownership, and the settlement includes six individual Indigenous Land Use Agreements (ILUAs).
 On 19 December 2019, the Federal Court upheld the Native Title Registrar’s decision to register the six ILUAs, and settlement is expected to begin in the second half of 2020.

 National Native Title Council

 The National Native Title Council (NNTC) is a not-for-profit organisation whose website states that it is the "peak body for the native title sector".
 Its members include regional Native Title Representative Bodies (NTRBs), Native Title Service Providers (NTSPs), local Prescribed Body Corporates (PBCs) and Traditional Owner Corporations (TOCs).

+As of 2025, Jamie Lowe is CEO of the council.
+He is also inaugural co-chair of the board of the Mabo Centre, established in Perth in March 2025.